 Plant energy performance indicator (EPI) tool

-When complete, the EPI will enable processors to assess how efficiently a dairy processing plant uses energy, relative to similar plants in the U.S. The EPI will provide a plant a 1 - 100 ENERGY STAR score for a quick understanding of how the plant is performing.
+The ENERGY STAR Fluid Milk & Yogurt Processing EPI assesses the energy efficiency of a plant relative to similar plants in the U.S. The 1 - 100 ENERGY STAR score enables a quick understanding of how a plant is performing.
 Plants receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.
+Read about H.P.
+Hood's Agawam Massachusetts Plant being the first fluid milk and yogurt processing plant to earn ENERGY STAR certification.

 Plant energy guide

-Use the dairy processing energy guide Energy Efficiency Improvement and Cost Saving Opportunities for the Dairy Processing Industry to find ways to improve the energy performance.
+Use the dairy processing energy guide Energy Efficiency Improvement and Cost Saving Opportunities for the Dairy Processing Industry to find ways to improve the energy performanc of fluid milk dairies.

 Take the ENERGY STAR Challenge for the Dairy Industry